Approved Uses for PROMACTA® (eltrombopag):

 - antacids used to treat stomach ulcers or heartburn

-- multivitamins or products that contain iron, calcium, aluminum, magnesium, selenium, and zinc, which may be found in mineral supplements
+- multivitamins, mineral supplements, or products that contain iron, calcium, aluminum, magnesium, selenium, and zinc

 Ask your health care provider if you are not sure if your medicine is one that is listed above.